SheepyCami/Census-application-Backend-Only/README.md

 ## Testing Frontend Application:

 -Run the program by typing npm start.
--You should see the following message confirming successful connection to the datbase: "Database connected and syncronized" -Enter the following link into your web browser:
+-You should see the following message confirming successful connection to the database: "Database connected and syncronized" -Enter the following link into your web browser:

 ```bash